natura-cosmeticos/natds-rn/docs/Prerequisites.md

 # Prerequisites

-This docs assume you have some knoledge and made the setup of:
+This docs assume you have some knowledge and made the setup of:

 - git
 - node
 - yarn
 - react-native ([environment-setup](https://reactnative.dev/docs/environment-setup))
-- xcode/android studio
+- xCode/android studio